jomendez/tslint-custom-rules/README.md

  - no-empty-method: prevent leave empty methods in the code
  - no-complex-logic-ngoninit: prevent having complex logic in onNgInit() method
  - no-subscribe-without-unsubscribe: prevent subscribe without add the subscription to the unsubscribe array.
+ - no-unused-declaration: prevent the use of un used imports.

+The following command will traverse, recursively through all *.ts files in the project and remove the unused imports.
+It save the files automatically in place.

+BE CAREFUL!
+This process is only reversible if you are using a source control solution like git or svn, where you can revert changes.

+`tslint --config tslint-remove-unused-imports.json --fix --project`